supposedly/dialect-museum/README.md

 1. Comprehensible.
 I want it to be as accessible as possible.
-That means taking advantage of the medium, not just pretending it's a print dictionary with a frontend.
-This project is a good outlet for that mindset.
+That means taking advantage of the medium and embracing the technology we're on, not just pretending it's a print dictionary with a frontend.
+This sub-project is a good outlet for that mindset.
 2. Comprehensive.
 I want it to be as thorough as possible.
-And, even if I can't do that myself (since, again, I'm not omniscient — for example, I don't even know what omniscient means), Iwant to outfit it with the **ability** to be as thorough as possible.
-That means leaving room for new information to be added easily and seamlessly, like new accents or definitions.
+And, even if I can't do that myself (again, I'm not omniscient — for example, I don't even know what omniscient means), I want to outfit it with the **ability** to be as thorough as possible.
+That means leaving room for new information to be added seamlessly, like new accents or definitions.

 Enough with the word "her" for now, then.
 Here's a new example that shows a nice variety of Lebanese accents and dialects: how would we say "she's getting up"?